10 Types of Bees in Oklahoma

 Sometimes, simply painting or treating wooden structures with a sealant can discourage bees from nesting there.

-However, it’s important to be mindful of pesticides’ impact on other types of bees in Oklahoma, so it’s important to use these treatments judiciously.
+However, pesticides’ impact on other types of bees in Oklahoma must be considered, so these treatments must be used judiciously.

 Carpenter bees are just one of the many types of bees found in Oklahoma.